Parenting as a Management Skill … Huh? (part 5)

-When I ask my 3 year old son to stop watching television and to come to the dinner table, I’m most likely to receive a ‘No!’ and when I persist in my plan, tears and other forms of ‘Resistance’ will follow for the next ten minutes or so.
+When I ask my 3-year-old son to stop watching television and to come to the dinner table, I’m most likely to receive a ‘No!’ and when I persist in my plan, tears and other forms of ‘Resistance’ will follow for the next ten minutes or so.

 What happened here?
 In the first situation I would be using my parental authority to reinforce an action.
 This likely results in ‘Revenge’, ‘Regret’ or ‘Rescue’.
-In the second scenario I am using a different approach: instead of pushing harder I take one step back – BUT I STICK TO THE OBJECTIVE, i.e. television out and on to the dinner table.
+In the second scenario I am using a different approach: instead of pushing harder I take one step back – BUT I STICK TO THE OBJECTIVE, i.e. television off and on to the dinner table.

 By stepping back I inverse the cause-and-effect relationship: I let him be the cause instead of the effect of the situation.
 This is more likely to result in a ‘Responsible‘ response: I give him the opportunity or the ‘ability‘ to ‘respond‘ positively to my request.

 The same is true for organizational change efforts.
 The point is that you can achieve most of the goals by underscoring the objectives, stepping back and then leaving people the opportunity to become involved in the solution.
 Instead of pushing harder straight on to ‘Resistance’ you are stepping back and allowing ‘Relationship’ and ‘Respect’.
+It doesn’t cost you more time, money or resources.
+It only requires you to stop treating people as change objects and start treating them as change subjects.

 Related articles: